palexander/ontologies_api_java_client/README.md

-# NCBO REST API Client Example
+# NCBO REST API Java Client Example

 A very basic example of creating a Java client for the NCBO REST API (http://data.bioontology.org/documentation)